island-is/island.is/README.md

 To get more technical information about the project please make sure to read this [overview](https://docs.devland.is/technical-overview/technical-overview).

+## New developers

+Make sure to follow [this guide](https://docs.devland.is/development/getting-started) to get up and running.

 ## External contributors

 If you want to contribute to the repository, please make sure to follow [this guide](https://docs.devland.is/repository/external-contribute).